voocel/agentcore/README.md

 `NewAgent` auto-wires `ConvertToLLM`, token estimation, and context window from the context manager when available.

-On each LLM call, the context manager first builds a projected prompt view for the next model request.
-When a rewrite should become the new runtime baseline, it can return `ShouldCommit=true` with `CommitMessages`, and the loop will replace the in-memory baseline before continuing.

 When usage exceeds `ContextWindow - ReserveTokens` (default 16384), compaction:

 1. Keeps recent messages (default 20000 tokens)